louimagona/alx-low_level_programming/0x0E-structures_typedef/README.md

 If d is NULL print nothing.

 4. Define a new type dog_t as a new name for the type struct dog

+5. Write a function that creates a new dog.

+Prototype: dog_t *new_dog(char *name, float age, char *owner);
+You have to store a copy of name and owner
+Return NULL if the function fails